The following describes how to install EJBCA on the most well-supported application server JBoss AS.

 Use a simple DN.
-This CA should only be used to issue the administrator certificates, not published in LDAP.
+This CA should only be used to issue the administrator certificates.
 If you want to use an HSM for this CA, refer to the documentation in the configuration file conf/ejbca.properties.sample.

-Once installed, create all your REAL CAs using the Admin GUI.
+Once installed, create all your Organization CAs using the Admin GUI.

-In a production environment, it is required to use something else than the default Hypersonic database provided with JBoss, for the following reasons:
+In a production environment, it is required to use something else than the default H2 database provided with JBoss/WildFly, for the following reasons: